You will be prescribed capecitabine tablets by a specialist doctor.

 Further reading and references

-Manufacturer's PIL, Xeloda® 500 mg Tablets; Roche Products Limited, The electronic Medicines Compendium.
-Dated January 2015.
+Manufacturer's PIL, Xeloda® 150 mg and 500 mg Tablets; Roche Products Limited, The electronic Medicines Compendium.
+Dated August 2018.